 Trouble swallowing or moving food from the mouth to the stomach is called dysphagia.

-Dysphagia can put the person at risk of choking or having food go into the lungs (aspiration) instead of the stomach.
-Besides being very uncomfortable, aspiration can cause pneumonia and can be life-threatening.
-Symptoms of dysphagia can include:
+Dysphagia can put you at risk of choking or having food go into your lungs (called aspiration) instead of the stomach.
+Aspiration is very uncomfortable.
+It can also cause an infection in your lungs (pneumonia) and be life-threatening.

 - poor head or upper body control